taatuut/mongeovisqgis/README.md

 ### geospatial index

-Create 2dsphere index on geometry, using Compass or Atlas UI, or mongo shell:
+Create 2dsphere index on geometry, through the wizad in Compass or Atlas UI, or using MQL in any of the available tools including mongo shell:

 #### Gemeenten